avimehenwal/fan-gallery/content/anime/goblinslayer.md

 -----|-----------
 Dwarf | stone burst
 Elf   | Ranger

+## The Preistess Log's

+* Goblin slayer kills 22 goblins in his debut quest as shown on anime
+* Should have prepared for the impact rather than lack of air.

 *[incomprehensible]: not able to be understood; not intelligible.
 *[arbiter]: a person who settles a dispute or has ultimate authority in a matter.